 You see, action means that you need to think first.
 Actions means you need to prepare and understand.
 Action means you need to put in the effort and practice.
 Yes, practice is action.
 Practice may mean failure or at least lacking a truly successful outcome.
 What we need to focus on is PRACTICE!
 Practice is a safe place.
 It is allowable failure/learning in order to improve!
 It is how we get from a place of thought to a place of action without 100% total immediate expectation.
 It is minor improvements happening in a methodical manner.
 It is a step progression where we have small victories that are measured and improved upon in order to lead us to our goal.
 All-to-often in our work life, and maybe even in our personal life, we are graded on a scale that is either black or white, right or wrong.
 We are not allowed to experience the incremental successful outcomes along the way in order to accomplish the task.

 PRACTICE!
 Practice allows improvement to happen in a measured way over time.
 What is your plan?
 What is your goal?
-Why will you not start today?
+Will you not start today?
 It’s time to start practice!

 Where is your O.A.R.?